Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox and Bobby Dalbec, who went 0-for-2 last time in action, battle Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Thursday at 6:35 PM ET.
+The Boston Red Sox, including Bobby Dalbec (hitting .258 in his past 10 games, with two doubles, a home run, two walks and an RBI), take on starting pitcher John Means and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rays.
+In his last game he had a hitless performance (0-for-3) against the Orioles.

 Sportsbook Promo Codes